 Tax season comes around quickly, and procrastinators can find themselves in dire straits when that filing deadline arrives.
 The process of filing your tax returns can be complex, rife with confusing forms and a variety of dates to keep track of.
 Don’t let this complexity be the reason you avoid filing your taxes.
 Many choose to avoid filing when they know they can’t pay their tax debt, others don’t have the information they need to complete their return, while some simply forget to get their returns in by the designated date.
 Regardless of your reasoning, it’s important to understand the ramifications of late filing.

-When it comes to tax mistakes, failing to file is one of the worst a taxpayer can make.
+When it comes to tax mistakes, failing to file and filing taxes late are two of the worst a taxpayer can make.
 Filing your tax return by the deadline is crucial, whether or not you owe money to the IRS.
 Learn about the serious consequences of late filing and discover the ways you can avoid racking up penalties and interest.

 How Much is the Penalty for Filing Taxes Late?